It’s more important to feel good about yourself and your health than to be an entertainer.

-Every person goes through something different and I can’t see what is on a man’s heart.
-I try to remain a person who does not necessarily judge and I try to continue to stay as focused on the task at hand and as immersed in the fun aspects of it as possible.
+I try to remain a person who does not judge, and I try to continue to stay as focused on the task at hand and immersed in the fun aspects of it as possible.

 Check out Chali & Krafty Kuts ‘Adventures of a Reluctant Superhero’ HERE

 Or on Spotify